-- Undertakes research-related leadership roles (including in the Faculty/University, e.g. by leading a Faculty research centre, and in contexts external to the University) - Leads and contributes to collaborative research projects - Convenes or leads major research conferences or seminar programmes - Provides intellectual thought leadership that informs and contributes to setting the national or international research agenda in the relevant field - Participates in high-quality engagement activities linked to research (e.g. public engagement; engagement with the legal profession; engagement with law-reform or other policy-making bodies) - Edits major academic journals or book series - Promotes and maintains high standards of research integrity - Promotes collaboration and develops cross-disciplinary research activities
+- Undertakes research-related leadership roles (including in the Faculty/University, e.g. by leading an Institute research centre, or research group or research strand, and in contexts external to the University) - Leads and contributes to collaborative research projects - Convenes or leads major research conferences or seminar programmes - Provides intellectual thought leadership that informs and contributes to setting the national or international research agenda in the relevant field - Participates in high-quality engagement activities linked to research (e.g. public engagement; engagement with the government or other bodies (including third sector organisations); engagement with penal reform or other policy-making bodies - Edits major academic journals or book series - Promotes and maintains high standards of research integrity - Promotes collaboration and develops cross-disciplinary research activities